etboi1/startup/conflictTest.md

-Practicing using Git and resolving confllitcts
+Practicing using Git and resolving conflicts